TheBIPM/SI-Reference-Point-generation-scripts/governance_model.md

 A priority level must be defined by Expert Group members.
 The decision is made explicit by adding one of the labels `priority-high`, `priority-medium,` or `priority-low`.
+Depending on the prioritazion and complexity level of the issue, one or more Expert Group members may volunteer to work on the code implementation depending on their availability and area of expertise.
+This delegation is declared on the webpage of the issue using the GitHub function *Assignees*.

-Furthermore, the impact of implementing the solution to the issue shall be estimated, according to the following instances adapted from the [Semantic Versioning scheme](https://semver.org/):
+The impact of implementing the solution to the issue shall be estimated, according to the following instances adapted from the [Semantic Versioning scheme](https://semver.org/):

-- <ins>Major version updates</ins>:
+- `possible-major-update`:
     A change will introduce incompatibility with former versions of the knowledge model (e.g. eliminating a class, renaming a datatype property).
-    The label `possible-major-update` is added in this case.
-- <ins>Minor version updates</ins>:
+- `possible-minor-update`:
     A feature will be introduced in a backward compatible manner (e.g. adding new individuals, like new units of measurement).
-    The label `possible-minor-update` is added in this case.
-- <ins>Patch version updates</ins>:
+- `possible-patch-update`:
     A bug will be fixed in a backward compatible manner (e.g. fixing a comment o relabeling an individual).
-    The label `possible-patch-update` is added in this case.

 Changes that will likely involve a major version updates must be discussed and approved at the TG-SIDF, which might decide to further discuss the implications with other groups of the FORUM-MD or a CIPM Consultative Committee (see Section [4.
 Review and approval](#4-review-and-approval)).

-Depending on the prioritazion and complexity level of the issue, one or more Expert Group members may volunteer to work on the code implementation depending on theis availability and area of expertise.
-This delegation is declared on the webpage of the issue using the GitHub function *Assignees*.
+The label for the possible type of update can be modified during the development of the solution to a request.

 When the code implementation is ready to begin, the issue is moved to the status [<ins>In progress</ins>](#in-progress).

 ---
 #### Consultation
-This status is assigned to requests from the [<ins>Backlog</ins>](#backlog) for wich it was considered that must be discussed at an instance higher than the Expert Group because it implies a high level decision, or because there is strong disagreement among the Expert Group members regarding the suitability of the request.
+This status is assigned to requests from the [<ins>Backlog</ins>](#backlog) for which it was considered that must be discussed at an instance higher than the Expert Group because it implies a high level decision, or because there is strong disagreement among the Expert Group members regarding the suitability of the request.

 Issues here are assigned the label `status-consultation`, meaning that the Expert Group members undertake to discuss the issue externally to make a decision.